Romanian Plum Dumplings (Galuste cu Prune)

 - Skin, cube and boil the potatoes until soft (approx. 15 minutes).

-- While the potatoes are doing their thing, clean, cut in half and remove the pit from the plums.
+- Meanwhile, clean, cut in half and remove the pit from the plums.
 Sprinkle with 2 tbsp of the powdered sugar.
 Set aside.

 - In a pan, melt down the butter and fry the breadcrumbs, remaining powdered sugar and vanilla until golden brown.
-It burns easily, so keep an eye on it during this step.
+The breadcrumbs burns easily, so keep an eye on it during this step.

 - Once the potatoes are soft, discard the water and, with a hand mixer, mash together with the vegetable oil.
 Allow to cool.